Alquimiaware/Nuget-Unity/README.md

 To define a *Vector* we need:
 - 3 coordinates (*float*)

 So in order to install *Sphere* component, we also need to install *Vector*.
 We don't need to install *float* because it's part of the platform framework.
 The way Unity works right now **there is not automatic way for a component to download it's dependencies** so they must be installed by hand or it must be distributed with copies of their dependencies.
-This one reason a lot of people share code just by copy pasting all the common code ( assuming they can extract the middleware without bringing the whole system, which is another topic altogether) or by unity packages.
+This is a reason a lot of people share code just by copy pasting all the common code ( assuming they can extract the middleware without bringing the whole system, which is another topic altogether) or by unity packages.

 ## Why not sharing all common code together?
 There are lots of reasons, including but not limited to: